 Sometimes even the biggest companies are not able to achieve solid logo designs.
 With this, here is a list of booby traps to stay far away from with your logo design.

 Simple logos are generally the best, as they allow for recognition, versatility and uniqueness.
 Good logo’s translate your message and presence into a visual picture, which make people remember who you are.
+See our decals that we have created for our clients.

 One of the largest websites created for logo uploads is called LogoLounge.
 For less than $10 per month you are able to access thousands of logos created by designers across the world!